magento/merchdocs/src/catalog/product-gift-card-accounts.md

 ## Gift card account history

-If you need to find the gift card action history, do the following:
+To see a gift card history:

 1. Go to **Marketing** > **Gift Card Accounts**.

-1. Open the gift card in edit mode.
+1. Open the gift card in Edit mode.

-1. The **History** section displays the history of actions for this gift card.
+1. The **History** of the gift card is displayed.

     ![]({% link images/images-ee/gift-card-history.png %}){: .zoom}
     _Gift Card History_